Brentwood Photography Group Exhibits

 Throughout the year, we periodically have opportunities to exhibit our members’ works at galleries around Nashville and surrounding areas.
 Contact our Exhibits Organizer with any questions.

-white mat.
-Please do not double mat.
+All participating images need to be in a 16″ x 20″ frame with a 1-2” wooden black frame.
+Double matting is allowed.
 Note that frames are measured by the size of the opening in the back not by the outside of the frame.
 Mats should be a minimum of 2”.

 Metal or plastic frames will not be accepted.

 Hanging hardware must be fixed to the back (D-rings and wire).
 Wire should be 2½” from top of frame and attached to the frame itself.

 There are many ways to sign your image.
 If the mat is going to come up to the edge of the image the artist should sign the back or front of the image.
 The mat may also be signed.
 If your image is going to be offset from mat (see above) it should be signed on the front of the image, not the mat.
 Whichever you choose, remember that the mat can at some point become separated from the image so it is important to have the image signed.